God Help Us

 Notions about the power and intent of prayer have evolved over the millennia.
 In the earliest expressions of prayer, people believed they could bargain with God and, with enough pleading and sacrifice, eventually get what they wanted, whether it was more children, more rain, or a good harvest.

 But more enlightened individuals, past and present, realize that God is not a merchant of the soul.
-Any attempt to barter is foolish.
+Any attempt to barter is foolish and naive.
 God is perfect, replete, infinite, eternal, and changeless.
-He needs nothing from us, although he wants our love and commitment to live the spirit way.
+He needs nothing from us, although he wants our love and our commitment to live the Spirit Way.

 Prayer does not change God, but it changes him who prays.